Rolex Pepsi Review: The GMT Master II 116719 BLRO

-What's the connection with a soft drink and the Red & Blue Rolex Pepsi watch?
+What's the connection between a soft drink and the Red & Blue Rolex Pepsi watch?
 Find out now!

-Rolex is the only expensive watch company that has not just one but two watches that are nicknamed after soft drink.
-Of course, we're talking about the Rolex GMT Master II watches that have the split two color dials.
-This particular review is focused on one, the 18kt white gold 116719 BLRO with the blue and red bezel known as the "Pepsi" and if you got one of these watches then "You got the right stuff, baby!"
+Why does Rolex use Pepsi?
+Rolex is the only expensive watch company that has not just one but two watches that are nicknamed after soft drinks.
+Of course, we're talking about the Rolex GMT Master II watches that have split two-color dials.
+This particular review is focused on one, the 18kt white gold ref 116719 BLRO with the blue and red bezel known as the "Pepsi" and if you got one of these watches then "You got the right stuff, baby!"

 One of the things that differentiate the GMT Master II from the older GMT series is that Rolex implemented the Cerachrom bezel insert.
 The advantage if this new bezel is that it's made of a highly scratch-resistant hardened ceramic material and it has UV repelling properties so that colors won't fade when exposed to ultraviolet rays ...even for a long duration.